Cerebellum-Realtime/clientSDK/README.md

 - Local DynamoDB server on port 8000.
 - Redis server on port 6379.

-The DynamoDB is used for message persistence, while Redis and the mechanmism for handles real-time presence information and works as a pub/sub system to distribute messages to all connected servers.
+The DynamoDB is used for message persistence, while Redis servers as a pub/sub system and a cache for presence information.

 To stop the local development server, run: